WebAssembly/tool-conventions/Linking.md

 imported or defined locally.

-The Wasm object files shall have imports corresponding to all undefined strong symbols; undefined weak symbols do not have a corresponding import.
+The Wasm object files shall have imports corresponding to all undefined symbols, and all defined symbols have an associated export, including those with hidden visibility or internal (local) linkage.
-All defined symbols (weak or strong) which have external linkage and do not have hidden visibility have an associated export.

 When taking the address of a non-existent function, a null index shall be written into the code/data section (for example, taking the address of